Nicocarad/Computational-Intelligence/Final_Report.md

 ```
 ## Evolved Strategy
-- In the evolved strategy we introduce 5 different kind of strategies (i.e. way to choose an action in the game)
+In the evolved strategy we introduce 5 different kind of strategies (i.e. way to choose an action in the game)

+- "shortest": chooses the shortest row and removes a random number of objects from it.
+- "longest": chooses the longest row and removes a random number of objects from it.
+- "random": chooses a random row and removes a random number of objects from it.
+- "half_random": chooses a random row and removes half of the objects from it, rounded up.
+- "one_random": chooses a random row and removes only one object from it.

+An individual is a set of probabilities to choose one of the previous strategy.
+The algorithm selects the best individuals adapting the probabilities.

 ```python
 def evolved_strategy(genome) -> Callable: